lucweytingh/FeatureGrouper/README.md

 # Output:
 # Original amount of phenomena: 4079
 # With TF-IDF deduplicating the amount of phenomena is reduced to: 2932
+# Find the results in grouped_options.csv
 ```
 Adjust the distance threshold to finetune the granularity.

 The GroupName is simply the first option in the group, more sophisticated group naming could be applied.